Abhims02/CNV_calling_pipeline/README.md

 ##R_codes
 All the steps in the pipeline have been automated for all the samples using R and the codes for each step is uploaded in the R_codes folder.

+##Honours_analysis
+This folder contains all the analysis done in the project.
+Along with the csv data files on which analysis was done and R-script written for analysis